Best Wireless Chargers

 10 Best Wireless Chargers

-While this is compatible with all Qi-enabled smartphones, it is most notable for being specifically optimized for the iPhone X, iPhone 8, and iPhone 8 Plus.
+While this is compatible with all Qi-enabled smartphones, it is most notable for being specifically optimized to provide 10-watts to android phones and 5-watts to newer iPhones.

 Size and Aesthetics